Falieson/planetx-boilerplate-crater/README.md

 # Development
 ## Startup
-~~*Note 1*: I prefer yarn, so I have replaced `npm` and `npm run` in the notes below with `yarn`~~<br/>
-Note 1: I preferred yarn but the latest version doesn't support node6lts so everything has been changed back to using npm<br/>
+*Tip:* anytime you type `npm` or `npm run` you could use `yarn` instead <br />
-*Note 2*: dev mode only renders a basic page on the server side; only prod mode and the built app render your routes on the server side.
+*Note 1:* dev mode only renders a basic page on the server side; only prod mode and the built app render your routes on the server side.<br />
-Make sure to install deps before running the app for the first time:
+*Note 2:* Make sure to install deps before running the app for the first time:

 ```
 npm i
 ```